The state has accused former Amityville nurse Julie DeVuono and...

 A similar lawsuit filed in state court was dismissed Oct.
 1.

 The cases stem from a state investigation into former Amityville nurse Julie DeVuono and her practice, Wild Child Pediatrics, who the state has accused of falsifying childhood vaccination records which students are required to have under state law to attend school.
-DeVuono and her company last year pled guilty in connection to a COVID-19 vaccination card scheme.
+DeVuono and her company last year pleaded guilty in connection to a COVID-19 vaccination card scheme.

 Sean Clouston, an epidemiologist and professor of public health at Stony Brook University, said he thinks it is fair to exclude students if they cannot prove they were vaccinated.

 "Vaccines have this amazing property that a vaccinated person not only is more able to protect themselves but also can help to protect more vulnerable people around them," he wrote in an email.
-"Many people, including other students, may have compromised immune systems ...
+"Many people, including other students, may have compromised immune systems. ...
 They cannot make use of vaccines themselves and are only protected by vaccination in others."

 The state Health Department last month voided measles, mumps, diphtheria and other vaccination records of 133 Long Island children, and one from Orange County, because it said DeVuono falsified them.
 It had earlier sent subpoenas to more than 100 school districts asking for vaccination records of about 750 children.
 It's unclear how many students on Long Island have been barred from school.